Justice-Through-Code/fall_2020/challenges/21_advanced_git/advanced_git_challenge.md

 Note: this process can also be [done from the command line](https://www.codegrepper.com/code-examples/shell/how+to+initialize+a+git+repository+command+line).

-## Sidebar: A quick note on terms
-The convention in Git is to call the copy of the code on your own computer the `local` version (or, more precisely, `branch`) and the remote point the `master`.

-There has been [substantial debate](https://mail.gnome.org/archives/desktop-devel-list/2019-May/msg00066.html) about whether this use of the word master in this context is derived from the context of slavery or not.
-In light of this, [GitHub](https://www.bbc.com/news/technology-53050955) has pledged to replace the term master in upcoming releases of Git.

-If you would like to change the name of your primary branch away from the term master in the meantime, [here](https://dev.to/damcosset/replacing-master-in-git-2jim) are some straightforward instructions for doing so.

 ## Step 3: Adding collaborators
 In order to work with someone else on a GitHub repository, you must grant them write access to the code.

-(Note: If you are working on a *public* repository, others will already have access.)

 This can be done on GitHub as long as you know the other person's username.